kubevirt/community/design-proposals/high-level-plane.md

 The introduction of a high level plane also tries to prevent that too much logic is pushed into the lower level mechanics.

+There will be users for a high-level plane, but we assume that the low-level plane is still relevant, that is the reason why a separate API is suggested, instead of changing the existing one.

 ### Use-case

 The primary focus is to provide a convenient high-level API suitable for integration into UIs.